 Kevin C. Krycka (2006) Thinking at the Edge: Where Theory and Practice Meet to Create Fresh Understandings, Indo-Pacific Journal of Phenomenology, 6:sup1, 1-10, DOI: 10.1080/20797222.2006.11433935

-(Info by producer) This DVD was originally produced in year 2002.
-It was the first time TAE in 14 Steps was pressed as Gene Gendlin's SECOND PHILOSOPHICAL practice.
-Mary Hendricks (Gendlin) who collaborated with this production was also The Focusing Institute Director at that time.
-She opens the announcement by introducing 2 VHS tapes, now available in DVD format.
+(Info by producer) This DVD was originally produced in 2002, the first time TAE (in 14 Steps) was taught as Gene Gendlin's second philosophical practice.
+Mary Hendricks-Gendlin introduces the video.
+She was Director of The Focusing Institute at that time.
+The full video is now available in DVD format